awslabs/clencli/README.md

       └── templates
 ```
 ### Create a new Terraform project
+You can see a Terraform project/module generated as an example [here](https://github.com/awslabs/clencli/tree/examples/a-simple-terraform-project/examples/a-terraform-project).
 ```
 $ clencli init project --name mars --type terraform
 $ tree -a mars/